Comic Book Brain

 Review: The Flash

 I think The Flash will be re-evaluated sometime in the future and found to have better things in that it is generally being given credit for at present.
-Right now the film is getting trashed in many quarters (I'm not counting the mainstream entertainment press which knows which side the advertising and access toast is buttered on and could find a way to faintly praise a stale ham sandwich, if required) but across the secondary media of YouTube, Twitter, and other social media, lots of shots are being taken at the film and the usual glee (in some quarters) expressed at failure.
+Right now the film is getting trashed in many quarters (I'm not counting the mainstream entertainment press which, if required, could faintly praise a stale, cold french fry) but across the secondary media of YouTube, Twitter, and other social media, lots of shots are being taken at the film and the usual glee (in some quarters) expressed at it's failure.

 Yes, The Flash is flawed and it's got some awful CGI sections and if you don't like Ezra Miller's Barry Allen, then having two Ezra Miller Barry Allens will not do anything but compound your distaste.